-Making a film on a low budget isn’t the problem - actually the big challenge is how you get it out to audiences.
-Leanne Saunders, in an interview with 95bFM’s Charlotte Ryan
+Making a film on a low budget isn’t the problem — actually the big challenge is how you get it out to audiences.
+Leanne Saunders, in a 2009 interview with 95bFM’s Charlotte Ryan

 Blue tells the story of a fallen kids’ TV mascot reduced to working as a waiter in an Asian restaurant.
 'Blue' keeps his happy face on as he serves customers food; occasionally he's recognised from his screen fame days, but mostly he's ignored.
 One day bad news arrives.
 The urban alienation themed-film was awarded best short at Cannes Critics' Week 2011.
 Korean-born Stephen Kang moved to New Zealand in 1993; his digital feature Desert was released in New Zealand theatres in 2011, and was selected for South Korea's Pusan International Film Festival.

 Gary Cradle (Gareth Reeves) wants to go straight, but has to face up to a drug habit, family dysfunction, and the burden of guilt over a past sin.
 Gregory King's redemptive recovery yarn debuted at the Rotterdam Film Festival.
 King's second feature won Qantas Film and TV Awards for the best film made for under $1 million, and Ginny Loane's camerawork.
 Actors Reeves and Ian Mune (playing his far from supportive father) were also nominated.
 In February 2009 the film gained media attention after being made available to watch free online, for 24 hours.